rwth-acis/RequirementsBazaar-Dockerfiles/reqbaz-web/README.md

 To run it, simply call:

-`docker run -it -p 80:80 rwthacis/reqbaz-web`
+`docker run -d -p 80:80 rwthacis/reqbaz-web`

 There is an environment variable called `REQBAZ_HOST` where you should enter the address of the backend.
 If you leave it out, it will fall back to `192.168.59.103` which is the default IP of the boot2docker VM.
 Just to make sure, type